jeskodes/milestone-project-1-jesk/README.md

 - A responsive image gallery using either grid or flex; in this way images of varying sizes could be used.
 - Making the workshop cards smaller.
 - Social proof in the form of reviews: (<asides>) with images with reviews overlayed at the top or bottom of each section.
 - A section where the photographer's prints can be purchased or links to an online shop to buy prints.
+- The css classes became confusing as there were a lot of classes with the word "workshop" in them as well as lots of classes with "title" or "text"; I would simplify the classes using the BEM conventions.
+- In the future I will continue to aime to follow the [BEM](https://css-tricks.com/bem-101/) (Block, Element, Modifier) naming conventions.
+Before beginning a new project I would read/watch more tutorials on naming classes.
+- Greater use of flexbox; with more knowledge I would use flexbox to streamline the coding of the project.
+- The Workshops cards could be made smaller to fit four onto 1200px screen.

 ## Testing